lauraclay/coder-html-css-lessons/README.md

 ##Community

-Coder is open source, so everyone can help make it better.
+Coder is open-source, so everyone can help make it better.
 You can fix bugs, build new features and help make Coder the simplest way for new coders to learn how to create content for the web.
 To find out more visit the [Google Coder GitHub Page](https://github.com/googlecreativelab/coder/).